Ask An Adult: How Does The Morning After Pill Work?

 The Debrief: We all know that the morning after pill can be used to prevent pregnancy following unprotected sex – but how does it work, how reliable is it and how do you know if it’s working?
 So many questions, so we’ve asked several experts to explain…

 How exactly does the morning after pill work?
+How do you know if the morning after pill has worked?

 ‘The Morning after pill works by delaying ovulation, the monthly release of an egg from your ovaries,’ explains consultant gynecologist Diana Mansour.
 ‘Once the egg is released from your ovary, it travels down the fallopian tube towards the womb.
 Fertilisation happens if sperm meets and fuses with the egg.
 If you have sex around the time of ovulation, sperm sits around in the cervix and top part of your vagina for 5-7 days.
 So, by delaying ovulation, there’ll be no egg available to be fertilised until after the sperm have gone, hence pregnancy cannot occur.’